https://www.discovermonisha.com

 5. Today, we are faced with overcrowded school gates, washrooms and classrooms.
 The quality infrastructure is lacking, hygiene is poor, and there is a shortage of qualified educators.
 While some institutions address these issues, they are primarily residential schools, and we are not in favor of sending our young child away from home.

 6. Some sports-oriented schools are only bothered about training the child at a very young age towards the sports.
-The ones who do well get selected into sports, and the rest are just left in the undercrowded facility.
+The ones who do well get selected for sports, and the rest are just left in the overcrowded facility.
 No option of choosing the sports is given.
 It’s only the school that decides what they will do with the child for everything.

 7. In many schools today, from nursery through grade 4, the classwork books are kept in the classroom.
 When seasonal flu strikes or our daughter gets sick because of other ill children in the class, our attendance record for the week becomes concerning.
 Then, when parents finally manage to send their kids back to school, the management overwhelms them with missed assignments that must be completed in the classroom.